simonbs/install-op-cli/README.md

 run: op --version
 ```

-Set the `skip-if-installed` input to `true` to skip installing the 1Password CLI if a version is already installed.
-Setting `skip-if-installed` to `true` will skip installing the CLI even if the installed version does not match the version specified in the action.
+Set the `skip-if-installed` input to true to skip installing the 1Password CLI if a version is already installed.
+Be aware that if `skip-if-installed` is true, the action will skip installing the CLI even if the installed version does not match the version specified in the action.

 ```yml
 name: Install 1Password CLI